cfitzg4/QTM302W-Final/README.md

 ### Visualizations and Models
 *Visualizations:* Given the format of the data being largely caregorical we largely use bar graphs to highlight the trends of the data.
 On the x-axis for these graphs are either year or opioid type.
 Along the Y-axis is always the estimated rate of overdose.
 This allows us to see the variation of mortality over time and opioid type.
 Bar graphs also allow us to show the differences between certain demographic groups, like race, ethnicity, and sex which are relevant to our inquiry.

 *Models:* Our mode of analysis, ANOVA, means that we are examining the influence of catergorical variables on our outcome variable.
-Accordingly, our models look like this:
+Accordingly, our models look something like this like this:

+ESTIMATE ~ Race_Ethnicity + Sex (2-Way)

 ESTIMATE ~ Race_Ethnicity + Ethnicity + Sex (3-Way)